onap/doc/docs/guides/onap-developer/settingup/onap_oom.rst

    ../../../../submodules/oom.git/docs/oom_quickstart_guide.rst

 .. note::
+   Prior to deployment of ONAP, there is no need to download manually any Docker Container.
+   The OOM deployment takes care to automatically download the Docker Containers.

    It is also possible to deploy a subset of ONAP components on a single VM.
    The VM flavor to be used depends on the number of ONAP components to be deployed.